 ‘The don’t like it; they make themselves an umbrella.’

 ‘Yeah, yeah, they get some leaves and put it over their head.’

 ‘Maybe you will.’

 And guess what guys?
 I did!
 Upon arriving on the platform, I start looking up in the canopy of the trees, and one little red fatty had done precisely that!
 Holding some branches and leaves over his head.
 He didn’t look happy, but I couldn’t help myself and laugh at how ridiculous he looked.

 Camp Leaky platform was not as close as the previous one, but we got some extra bonuses.
 First, there was a wild hog roaming beneath the platform, searching for fallen banans.
 Apparently, a lot of bananas fell down, cause, in the end, three pigs were lurking around.
 We also glimpsed, apparently a very rare bird.
 It looked like fancy chicken to me, but Moncos informed me, you are lucky to spot these guys once a year, and his excited face convinced me he was not kidding.

 The day ended with a night walk in search of some nocturnal animals.
-We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas and other stuff taken out straight from your nightmares.
+We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas, and other stuff taken straight out of your nightmares.

 Borneo Orangutan Tour day 3